Disaster Medicine Handbook: A Quick Reference

 - Training should cover cultural contexts, teamwork, conflict resolution, and communication skills.

-- Case studies are especially helpful because they allow responders to discuss and reflect on ethical issues in a practical context4.
+- Case studies are especially helpful because they allow responders to discuss and reflect on ethical issues in a practical context.
 They show how real decisions play out under pressure.

 During the Disaster